alexshelto/simplest-tester/README.md

 # simplest-tester
 a non over-engineered solution for testing my algorithms hw outputs from various input files

+#### TODO
+[ ] parse and check build.txt & verify.txt before testing output
+[ ] clean up code
+[ ] possibly extend to other langs depending on users / future classes and applications [ ] nothing more since it should be simple

 ## Limitations
 * Currently only made for C++
 * executable must be named a.out